BabaSanfour/MFRS/README.md

 ## Project Evolution

 What began as an End of Study Project during my engineering diploma has evolved into a comprehensive exploration at the intersection of engineering, neuroscience, and artificial intelligence.
 This repository serves as a journey of learning that I went through for almost three years, starting with random scripts of code to the project current state.
+In addition to the main goal of the project, we had an intern working on a side idea that involves comparing 1 model trained using different loss functions to the brain.

 ## Papers and Presentations